AlaaArboun/object-detction/README.md

 ## Usage

-Once the environment is set up and dependencies are installed, you can run the object detection example provided in `test.ipynb`.
+Once the environment is set up and dependencies are installed, you can run the object detection example provided in `inference.ipynb`.

 ## Resources